lavague-ai/LaVague/docs/index.md

 agent = WebAgent(world_model, action_engine)
 agent.get("https://huggingface.co/docs")
 agent.run("Go on the quicktour of PEFT")

+# Launch Gradio Agent Demo
+agent.demo("Go on the quicktour of PEFT")
 ```

 For more information on this example and how to use LaVague, see our [quick-tour](https://docs.lavague.ai/en/latest/docs/get-started/quick-tour/).